-- Talk to Sal: A new service that has been designed to support people under the age of 25 in Stoke on Trent and the surrounding areas, providing a range of online support including; anonymous live chat, advice and information about healthy relationships, consent, staying safe online, peer pressure, gender and sexuality.
+- Talk to Sal: Supports people under the age of 25 in Stoke on Trent and the surrounding areas, providing a range of online support including; anonymous live chat, advice and information about healthy relationships, consent, staying safe online, peer pressure, gender and sexuality.

 Students who report an incident of sexual violence or sexual harassment against them will not be subject to disciplinary action if they breached Covid-19 restrictions at the time of the incident.
 It is important that students feel able to access support and reporting options without fear of disciplinary action.
 Please see below for more information about options for victim survivors, and guidance for those supporting a friend who is a victim survivor.

 If you or someone else is in danger, please call +44(0)1782 733004 for on-campus security, or 999 for the emergency services.